-Do you love the idea of meal planning but aren’t sure how to go about it?
+Do you love the idea of eating plant-based but never feel organized enough to get started?
+Have you heard about meal planning but aren’t sure how to do it?
 Maybe it sounds like a nice thing that “those organized people” do but seems way too time-consuming for your busy life?

 Meal planning can seem scary and overwhelming, like just one more thing on your to-do list.
-In reality, using the process I’m about to teach you will save you so much time during the week.
+Lucky for you, the process I’m about to teach you will save you so much time during the week.
 I’m sure we could probably all use more of that, right?!

-So today I’m breaking down my exact process for how I create our meal plan each week.
-I’ll show you how you can easily create your own weekly meal plan in just 30 minutes per week and save time, energy, and money!
+So today I’m breaking down the exact process of how I create my plant-based meal plan each week.
+I’ll show you how you can easily create your own weekly plant-based meal plan in just 30 minutes per week and save time, energy, and money!

 Why You Should Meal Plan

-One of the frustrations I hear a lot from people interested in eating more plants is that they don’t know what to make and are worried plant-focused meals will be redundant and boring.
-And while there are lots of people I know who seem to like repeating the same meals on a weekly or bi-weekly basis, thankfully, eating plants is not a prescription for any one type of cuisine or meal.
+One of the frustrations I hear a lot from people interested in eating more plants is that they don’t know what to make and are worried plant-based meals will be redundant and boring.
+And while some people like repeating the same meals on a weekly or bi-weekly basis, I think most of us like variety.
+Thankfully, eating plants doesn’t mean you have to eat any one type of cuisine or meal.

-All that to say, meal planning is your ticket to creativity and variety in your weekly meals, without getting overwhelmed or needing to spend all your time cooking.
+Meal planning is your ticket to creativity and variety in your weekly meals, and the key to eating plant-based long-term without getting overwhelmed or needing to spend all your time cooking.

-- Aren’t limited due to food sensitivities, tastes, or preferences
+- They aren’t limited due to food sensitivities, tastes, or preferences

-- Don’t discriminate based on income or grocery budget
+- They don’t discriminate based on income or grocery budget

-- Save you money, mental energy, and time each week
+- They save you money, mental energy, and time each week

-- Allow you to eat as you want to, gives you the opportunity to try out new dishes, and never get bored of your meals
+- And finally, meal plans give you the opportunity to try out new dishes, and never get bored of your meals

-So how can a simple weekly meal plan do all that?
+So how can a weekly plant-based meal plan do all that?

 Put simply, planning out your meals and making sure you have the ingredients and time to make those meals means you’re setting yourself up for success.
 Having a list of meals you’re going to make each week and those ingredients sitting in your fridge ready to go means you’re sidestepping one of the biggest downfalls of all healthy eating attempts.

-Without a meal plan, you might instead come home from work absolutely STARVING only to look in your fridge, realize you have no ingredients to make a healthy meal, and at the same time recognize that even if you did, you’d have no idea what to make.
-By now you’re really hungry and decide to order some take out and try eating healthy again tomorrow.
+Without a meal plan, you might instead come home from work absolutely STARVING only to look in your fridge, realize you have no ingredients to make a plant-based meal, and at the same time recognize that even if you did, you’d have no idea what to make.
+By now you’re really hungry and decide to order some takeout.
+You’ll try eating healthy again tomorrow.
+Sound familiar?

-This scenario or something like it is so common!
-Not only does it mean that eating more plants feels really hard, it also can make people who experience this feel like they’re “failing at eating healthy”.
+This scenario is so common!
+Not only does it mean that eating more plants feels really hard, but it also makes people who experience this feel like they’re “failing at eating healthy”.

-Now that I have you hopefully convinced of the powers of meal planning to help you eat healthier, let’s get into the nitty-gritty of how to actually meal plan.
+Now that I hopefully have you convinced of the powers of meal planning, let’s get into the nitty-gritty of how to actually do the thing!

-How To Meal Plan: My Step by Step Process
+How to Create a Plant-Based Meal Plan: My Step-by-Step Process

 Step 1: Take inventory